FlightControl-Master/MOOSE/docs/beginner/demo-missions.md

 ## Next step

-If the mission shows not the expected behaviour take a look at section [problems].
+If the mission does not show the expected behaviour take a look at section [problems].

 [MOOSE_MISSIONS]: https://github.com/FlightControl-Master/MOOSE_MISSIONS/tree/develop